-- 1 Select pen thickness 0.50 mm and click Line (Tools palette, Create area). - 2 Click Polyline on the Line Context toolbar. - 3 Place the starting point at top left so that it is beside the floor plan. - 4 Enter the following sequence of values in the dialog line.
-You can use the finished section to check the entries you make.
+- 1 Select pen thickness 0.50 mm and click Line (Tools palette Create area). - 2 Click Polyline on the Line Context toolbar. - 3 Place the starting point at top so that it is to the left of the floor plan. - 4 Enter the following values one after the other in the dialog line.
+Compare your result with the graphics on the left.